PBS series to explore charting course for #MeToo movement

 The announcement comes at a moment when public broadcasting faces the prospect of serious budget cuts under the Trump administration.
 PBS officials have noted that the proposed reduction would most seriously impact stations in rural areas -- many of which voted for Trump in the 2016 election -- that rely on federal funding.

+Despite the abundance of TV content, PBS presents itself as a resource for under-served audiences, from its emphasis on children's and preschool programming to the arts to documentaries such as the recent "The Vietnam War."

+The PBS press tour also highlighted upcoming programs that include a four-hour remake of "Little Women;" "Dolores," an Independent Lens documentary about 87-year-old civil-rights activist Dolores Huerta, who co-founded the first farm workers' unions with Cesar Chavez; and "The Gilded Age," chronicling a period of stark economic disparity -- with obvious modern parallels -- in the late 19th century.

-Women in the World is devoted to championing journalism about female leaders and role models, and will hold its ninth annual summit this April in New York.
+Women in the World is devoted to championing journalism about female leaders and role models.
+The organization will hold its ninth annual summit this April in New York.

-The question of where the Time's Up movement goes was also discussed over the weekend in a CBS "Sunday Morning" segment reported by Oprah Winfrey, asking how to channel the tide that's been unleashed.